sPyOpenSource/jcore/images/README.md

 - disk-rpi.img.gz: an example image for AArch64 and RaspberryPi 3 and 4
 - disk-x86.img.gz: an example image for x86_64 (CDROM, BIOS, UEFI)
 - initrd.rom.gz: an example initrd ROM image (for embedded BIOS systems)
-- mkimg.c: is a very simple FAT partition image and bootable disk image creator tool

 Before you can use the images, uncompress them with `gzip -d`.
+I've used [mkbootimg](https://gitlab.com/bztsrc/bootboot/tree/master/mkbootimg) to generate these images, and I recommend [USBImager](https://gitlab.com/bztsrc/usbimager) or `dd` to write them to physical disks.

 Compilation
 -----------

-Look at the beginning of the Makefile, you'll find configurable variables there.
+See mkbootimg.json.
+Look at the beginning of the Makefile too, you'll find configurable variables there.

-- DISKSIZE: the overall disk image size to be generated in Mbytes
-- BOOTSIZE: the boot partition size in MBytes
-- BOOTTYPE: the boot partition's FAT type, 16 for FAT16 and 32 for FAT32 (12 not supported any more)
 - PLATFORM: either "x86" or "rpi", this selects which disk image to create

-If you want to use FAT32 (BOOTTYPE=32), then the partition's size must be at least 33 megabytes.
-Also, if you want to use larger than 32 megabytes partition, FAT32 must be used.
-The mkimg tool checks for this.
+- OVMF: plath to the EFI firmware image

 Executing `make all` will create the following files: